 The most comfortable Converse sneaker is the Converse Chuck Taylor 70 because it has better cushioning and improved arch support.
 If shock absorption is more important, consider their skater-focused Fastbreak Pro sneakers.

 Which Chuck Taylors are most comfortable?

-The most comfortable Converse Chuck Taylors are the Chuck Taylor 70 because it has better arch support and more cushioning in the sole.
+The most comfortable Converse Chuck Taylors are the Chuck 70 because it has better arch support and more cushioning in the sole.